Connect with us

 New technique uses near-miss particle physics to peer into quantum world − two physicists explain how they are measuring wobbling tau particles

-The Large Hadron Collider at CERN can be used to study many kinds of fundamental particles, mysterious and rare tau particles.
+The Large Hadron Collider at CERN can be used to study many kinds of fundamental particles, including mysterious and rare tau particles.

 Oxygen/Moment via Getty Images